fedorkobak/knowledge/math/trigonometry.md

   <path d="M 0.14,-0.14 A 0.2,0.2 0 0,1 0.2,0" fill="none" stroke="black" stroke-width="0.005"/>
 </svg>

-In the right-angle method, trigonometric functions are defined as ratios between the sides of a right-angled triangle.
+In the right-angle method, trigonometric functions are defined as the ratios between the sides of a right-angled triangle.
+For non-right angle of a right-angled triangle:

+- Sine is the ratio of the opposite side to the hypotenuse.
+- Cosine is the ratio of the adjacent side to the hypotenuse.
+- Tangent is the ratio of the opposite and adjacent sides.

+The following picture shows $\Delta ABC$ with some notations.

 <svg width="400" height="400" viewBox="-0.2 -1 1 1.2"  xmlns="http://www.w3.org/2000/svg"
 stroke="black" style="font-family: 'LatinModern'" font-style="italic" font-size="0.08">